Barmer district: Tehsils

-Oil Industry
+Oil industry

 Once known as "kala pani" where government employees were sent on punishment postings because of its desert, water problems, and border area.
 In 2009, the Barmer district came into the news due to its large Oil basin.
 The British exploration company Cairn Energy is going to start the production soon in the year 2009 on the large scale.
 Mangala, Bhagyam and Aishwariya are the major oil fields in the district.
 This is India's biggest oil discovery in 22 years.
 Cairn works in partnership with state owned Oil and Natural Gas Corporation (ONGC).
 Cairn holds 70% in the field, while state-run ONGC holds the remaining 30%.
 In March 2010, Cairn increased oil potential from this field to 6.5 billion barrels of oil – from an earlier estimate of 4 billion barrels.

 Underground airbase

 Uttarlai military airbase is situated in Barmer district, Uttarlai is India's first under ground airbase.
 The Battle of Longewala (4 December 1971 – 5 December 1971) was one of the first major engagements in the Western Sector during the Indo-Pakistani War of 1971, fought between assaulting Pakistani forces and Indian defenders at the border post of Longewala.

+In March 2024, the government gave the Barmer district collector free land to build a civil airport near the Uttarlai Air Force Station.
+The government also approved 65 acres of land for the airport.
+The terminal will be built on 7.10 bigha of land near Uttarlai.
+Flights will start from the Air Force runway, and Barmer will be connected with air service.